Dynamical Systems:

 1. Linear Time-Invariant (LTI) Systems

-The system ${H}$ is a transformation (a rule or formula) that maps an input signal $x$ into a output signal $y$
+The system $H$ represents a transformation (or rule) that maps an input signal $x(t)$ to an output signal $y(t)$:

 1.1.
 Linear Systems

-A system ${H}$ is linear if it satisfies the following two properties:
+A system $H$ is called linear if it satisfies:

 1.2.
 Time-Invariant Systems

-A system ${H}$ processing infinite-length signals is time-invariant (shift-invariant) if a time shift of the input signal creates a corresponding time shift in the output signal
+A system $H$ is time-invariant if shifting the input signal causes an identical shift in the output:

 1.3.
 Linear Time-Invariant (LTI) Systems